Overall Satisfaction Rating

-- It’s easy to add other types of insurance: Anthem customers can easily add dental, vision and life insurance to their policies.
+It’s easy to add other types of insurance: Anthem customers can easily add dental, vision and life insurance to their policies.

-- Offers benefits to people who become incapacitated by illness: Unlike many health insurance providers, Anthem offers disability benefits.
+Offers benefits to people who become incapacitated by illness: Unlike many health insurance providers, Anthem offers disability benefits.

-- Fairly low-price plans: Consumers can get insurance for less than $100/month, although they also may have to pay high deductibles.
+Fairly low-price plans: Consumers can get insurance for less than $100/month, although they also may have to pay high deductibles.

-- Plan options: Heads of families have fewer health insurance options than other consumers.
+Plan options: Heads of families have fewer health insurance options than other consumers.

-Anthem Company Profile
+Anthem Company Information